BenSimonds/Qlik-Script-Tools/README.md

 # Qlik-Script-Tools
 Tools for quickly developing flexible Qlikview load scripts.

+##Usage:
+- Download library.
+- Main modules are in qvstools.
+- Create a block library to hold the different parts of your script.
+- Add blocks to the library with blocklibrary add methods (depending on type).
+- Write your load script with the block.write method.

 ##To do list:

 - Block class as a basic container for a chunk of qlik script. -DONE